13 Traits of Great STEM Teachers

 - Act as a learning facilitator, not a presenter of information.
 Don’t tell kids what they need to discover – let them think for themselves.
 Discovery is a part of learning.

 - Be able to convince kids to accept failure as normal and a necessary part of the process of learning.
-Failure to succeed on solving a problem is an opportunity to try again with more information and an increased chance of success.
+Failure to succeed on solving a STEM problem is an opportunity to try again with more information and an increased chance of success.

 - Be able to allow kids to muck through many possible solutions for their problem, and teach them that problems have more than one possible solution, or right answer.